1 Chronicles

 Introduction

-First Chronicles was originally a single work with 2 Chronicles, known in the Septuagint as Paralipomenon — "the things omitted" — suggesting it was understood as a supplement to the books of Samuel and Kings.
-In the Hebrew Bible the combined work stands last, forming the climactic conclusion of the Writings.
-Traditionally attributed to Ezra the scribe, the book was most likely composed in the fourth century BC during the Persian period, when the returned exiles were rebuilding their community in and around Jerusalem.
-The Chronicler draws heavily on the books of Samuel and Kings but retells Israel's history through a distinctive theological lens, emphasizing the Davidic dynasty, the centrality of temple worship, the role of the Levites, and the faithfulness of God to his covenant promises.
-Where Samuel and Kings evaluate the monarchy against the standard of the Deuteronomic covenant and trace the path toward exile, Chronicles addresses a community already living after the exile and asks a different question: Who are we now, and how do we worship the God who has brought us home?
+First Chronicles originally formed a single work with 2 Chronicles.
+In the Septuagint it was called Paralipomenon, "the things omitted," which suggests it was read as a supplement to Samuel and Kings.
+In the Hebrew Bible, the combined work stands at the end of the Writings and serves as a concluding reflection on Israel's history.
+Though traditionally attributed to Ezra the scribe, it was most likely composed in the fourth century BC during the Persian period, when the returned exiles were rebuilding their life in and around Jerusalem.
+The Chronicler draws extensively on Samuel and Kings, but retells that history through a distinct theological lens, emphasizing the Davidic dynasty, the central place of temple worship, the ministry of the Levites, and God's faithfulness to his covenant promises.
+Samuel and Kings explain how the monarchy failed and why exile came; Chronicles speaks to a people already home from exile and asks what it means to be the covenant people of God.

-The audience of 1 Chronicles is the post-exilic community in Jerusalem — a people who needed to understand their identity and their continuity with the Israel that existed before the Babylonian destruction.
-To this end, the Chronicler is remarkably selective.
-The Northern Kingdom is almost entirely omitted; the sins of David (such as the Bathsheba episode recorded in 2 Samuel 11) are passed over in silence; and the narrative is shaped to highlight hope, worship, and covenant rather than judgment and failure.
-The opening nine chapters consist of genealogies stretching from Adam to the returnees from Babylon, establishing that the post-exilic community stands in an unbroken line with all of Israel's history.
-The remaining twenty chapters focus exclusively on David — not primarily as warrior or king, but as the founder of Israel's worship, the organizer of the Levitical system, and the one who received from God the plans for the temple that his son Solomon would build.
+The book is addressed to the post-exilic community in Jerusalem, a people who needed to understand both who they were and how they remained connected to Israel before Babylon's destruction.
+To that end, the Chronicler writes selectively.
+The Northern Kingdom is largely left aside.
+David's sins, such as the episode with Bathsheba in 2 Samuel 11, are omitted.
+The narrative is shaped around hope, worship, and covenant continuity rather than judgment and failure.
+The first nine chapters present genealogies stretching from Adam to the returnees from Babylon, showing that the restored community stands in direct continuity with the whole history of Israel.
+The final twenty chapters focus on David, not chiefly as a warrior or political ruler, but as the one who established Israel's worship, organized the Levites, and received from God the pattern for the temple Solomon would build.

 Structure